This blog post was originally posted on August 18, 2014 and was updated on May 3, 2019.

 In the Eixample district and not far from the old city, Granja Petitbo is an absolute gem.
 Like the name implies, the dining room of this corner cafe is very reminiscent of a farmhouse kitchen with rustic tables and mismatched chairs.
 Not your most typical concept in Spain, you can also sit at the communal table and chat with strangers.
-The pastries are homemade and the pan amb tomaquet (bread with tomato) toast is classic.
-If you’re really hungry, try the cocotte, an iron cast casserole dish of eggs and various savory delights.
+As far as breakfast goes, they offer everything from Spanish and Catalan classics (pa amb tomàquet, anyone?) to pancakes, porridge and more.

 Address: Passeig de Sant Joan, 82